E. C. Segar: Thimble Theatre, Sappo and Popeye

 In 1929, Segar and his friend, screenwriter Norton S. Parker, began work on The Sea Hag, a prose novel for adults that would have featured both Popeye and the villainess the Sea Hag.
 However, King Features refused to grant Segar and Parker permission to publish the novel.
 The Sea Hag has never been put into print.

 In 1934, King Features (noting the increasing popularity of the Popeye character with children) ordered Segar to tone down Popeye's swearing and brawling.
 Although irritated by the order, Segar complied, and made Popeye more of a straightforward hero, more ubiquitously emphasizing his already-established affinity for aiding children and animals rather than his more violent and irascible tendencies, which persisted in a somewhat reduced form.

 Segar continued to produce Thimble Theatre, published in five hundred newspapers globally by 1938, until his death.
 Beginning in 1933, Popeye was adapted into a series of cartoons by the Fleischer Studios, which increased the character's already-ascendant popularity even further.
 Popeye was also licensed by King Features for hundreds of toys, games and other products.
 The commercial success of these products ensured King Features paid Segar highly for his work; by 1938, the syndicate was giving Segar a salary of $100,000 a year.

 Later life and death

 Segar later moved to Santa Monica, California.
 According to Bud Sagendorf, he lived near George Herriman.
 Although they admired each other's work, they never visited each other in this period.

-After a prolonged illness, Segar died of leukemia on October 13, 1938, aged 43 years old.
+After a prolonged illness, Segar died of liver disease on October 13, 1938, aged 43 years old.